Gloria-21/be_my_baby/README.md

 ## Credits

-- I have to thank my mentor Victor Miclovich for suggesting me the germen of the idea for this project, also for his patients and support and providing essential information on the calls during a very challenging time for me.
+- I have to thank my mentor Victor Miclovich for suggesting to me the germen of the idea for this project, also for his patients and support and for providing essential information on the calls during a very challenging time for me.
 - To create Be_my_baby I have followed the project Boutique Ado, from the Code Institute.
 The main functionality for this project has been taken from it.
 - Images: To create this project I have used images from [Babyblooms](https://www.babyblooms.co.uk/collections/home-nursery)
 - [Code with Stein](https://www.youtube.com/c/CodeWithStein) has been quite useful in order to create the review section and the blog for this project.